 SAN JOSE, CA — Just before the labor day weekend, Friday, Sept.
 3, “Shang-Chi and the Legend of the Ten Rings” hit the box office, becoming a historical groundbreaking moment, as the movie features an Asian-led cast and the first-ever Asian superhero in the Marvel Cinematic Universe franchise.
 The movie features action-packed scenes that took place in the setting of San Francisco Bay Area.
 Many Marvel enthusiasts, as well as the Asian American community, have been anticipating the release of this movie for nearly five months after the first trailer was released on April 19.
-The overall response was a new flurry of raving fans claiming that their expectations were exceed.
+The overall response was a new flurry of raving fans claiming that their expectations were exceeded.

 The new Marvel superhero Shang-Chi, played by actor Simu Liu, has finally risen from the 1970s Marvel comics where the Asian superhero was originally introduced.
 Liu himself has said he’s been “manifesting this kind of superhero role for myself for a long time.”
 The character has been someone who has impressed the crowd of moviegoers by the character’s storyline and performance since the beginning of the movie release.
 For many people, this success indicates an important change in our society.
 With the increased exposure and representation of Asian Americans, people are finally being able to witness themselves on the big screen.